Tips and Tricks

 • When a spectrum consists of more than one spectral feature, the relative intensity of the peaks will alter

-The reason for these difficulties is that in the transformation from wavelength(λ) signals (I(λ)dλ versus λ) into the energy plot (I(E)dE versus E) the transformation of the wavelength axis into terms of energy is obvious (i.e. using \(E ∝ hc/λ\)).
+The reason for these difficulties is that in the transformation from wavelength(λ) signals (I(λ)dλ versus λ) into the energy plot (I(E)dE versus E), the transformation of the wavelength axis into terms of energy is obvious (i.e. using \(E ∝ hc/λ\)).
 However, for the intensity axis, the transformation requires an intensity correction from wavelength to the energy of (I(E) dE) and a change from the fixed wavelength bandwidth to a fixed energy bandwidth, related by dE = -hc/λ2dλ.
-Particularly for broader luminescence features, the (1/λ2) term has a major distortion effect on the curve shapes.
+Particularly for broader luminescence features, the (1/λ2) term significantly distorts the curve shapes.

 Deconvolve spectral features